AUThProjects/os_project1/README.md

 os_project1
 ===========

-Project's repository in OS class
+1st Project's repository in OS class.

+Goal of the project is to spawn some chromium processes, gather proc statistics about them and close them one by one in reverse chronological order.